mattfaltyn/geometric-omics/README.md

 - **Elevating Scalability:** Geometric Omics is being designed to accommodate any scale of data, ensuring optimal performance regardless of data size.
 - **Amplifying Learning Resources:** We are set to provide even more extensive tutorials and documentation to ensure you understand and utilize our toolkit effectively, regardless of your level of expertise.

-## Usage
-Please refer to the Documentation and our comprehensive Tutorials to learn more about Geometric Omics and how to utilize it for your projects.

 ## Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
-Please refer to our Contributing Guidelines for more information.
+Any contributions you make are greatly appreciated. feel free to open an issue in this repository or contact the maintainers.

 ## License
 Distributed under the MIT License.
-See LICENSE for more information.

 ## Contact
 If you have any questions, issues, or suggestions, feel free to open an issue in this repository or contact the maintainers.

-Your ⭐ stars are always appreciated!

-Happy coding!